neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 :icon: info
 - The `#SBATCH` lines are SLURM directives.
 They specify the resources needed for the job, such as the number of nodes, CPUs, memory, etc.
-A primer on the most useful SLURM arguments is provided in the [appendix](#slurm-arguments-primer).
+A primer on the most useful SLURM arguments is provided in this [how-to guide](slurm-arguments-target).
 For more information  see the [SLURM documentation](https://slurm.schedmd.com/sbatch.html).

 - The `#` lines are comments.
 They are not executed by SLURM, but they are useful